B-Mohammed2/canvas/README.md

 ## Testing responsiveness
 The responsiveness of the web app was tested Manually and on google chrome developer tools responsiveness testing.
 ### Manual testing
-The web app was tested on different devices such as laptops, smart phones, ipads.
+The web app was tested on different devices such as laptops, smartphones, ipads.
 | Test Case | Test & Procedure| Device |  Outcome |Screenshots|
 | :-------: | :-------------: | :--------------: | :------------: |:------------: |
 | 1 | Responsiveness | Laptop | Passed the test|![](assets/image/screenshot/res-test/laptop.png)|